Data

 • Tidy data

-Question: does the use of stents reduce the risk of strokes?
+The Big Question: Do stents reduce the risk of stroke?

 Outcome of stent experiment